torvalds/linux/Documentation/arch/x86/boot.rst

 Protocol:	ALL
 ============	=========

   Contains 0xAA55.
-This is the closest thing old Linux kernels have to a magic number.
+This is the closest thing old GNU/Linux kernels have to a magic number.

 ============	=======